 Could that “reason” have a direct connection with Yahushua using the sacred name Yahweh?

 If you’re interested in finding out the truth of the matter, please continue reading on as we investigate the facts.

 Nowhere is there a greater testimony given about the messiah and his use of the sacred name than the fact that he was falsely tried and then executed because he used it.

 The desire on the part of the religious leaders of Judaea to kill Yahushua is generally misunderstood by present-day Christian theologians as a resentment toward his claim to be the messiah.

 Many Claimed to be the Messiah

-In reality, there had been many who claimed to be the messiah both before and after Yahushua, but none of these received anything approaching the animosity that was focused upon Yahushua.
+In reality, there had been many who claimed to be the messiah both before and after Yahushua.
+Still, none of these received anything approaching the animosity focused upon Yahushua.

 None of the other self-proclaimed messiahs were executed because of their claim.
 Indeed, the religious leaders of Judaea were looking for a messiah.
 They would have immediately attached themselves to anyone who would have been strong enough to stand up and help them throw off the hated Roman yoke of oppression.